 Many pieces of lawn care equipment, such as lawnmowers, use internal combustion engines, as do many boats and snowmobiles.
-Internal combustion engines emit greenhouse gases (GHGs), which are believed to be a main contributor to climate change.
+Internal combustion engines emit greenhouse gases (GHGs), which are believed to be a main contributor to climate change, and fine particulate matter, which adversely affects air quality.
 By measuring the extent of the use of these devices, we are establishing a baseline that can be compared to future data to see if the use of these devices are increasing or decreasing.